scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Therefore, our method of discovering package dependencies through static analysis of the source code does not capture all cases.

+For each package, we consider dependencies to be the recursive union of all requirements for all releases.
+Specifically we collapse all releases of a package into a single node in the dependency graph.
-For each package, we consider dependencies to be the union of all requirements for all releases.
-While this loses some of the available information, it is sufficient for this first analysis of the PyPI ecosystem.
-We will use more of the available information and take into account more of the complexity of Python package management in future work.
+While this loses some of the available information, it is sufficient for this prelimenary analysis of the PyPI ecosystem.

 Empirical and Modeling Results
 --------------------------------